IISERM/GTA-Stress-City/index.md

 The game has been built using [Tetra](https://github.com/DhruvaSambrani/turing-hunt-engine).
 Tetra is a game engine/game development framework.
 You can use it for building your own treasure hunts as well.

+At last, we want to give credits to the following pieces that were used in the event-
+1. In the Hall of the Mountain King - Greig, Seattle Symphony →Trailer Background Music
+2. Intro, Album- Found Footage by Odd Space → The song used in the second last clue

+You can check out other songs by Odd Space here [Odd Space](https://open.spotify.com/track/39f8bUV6jlc6e0ABDJdgtp?si=o4MUNXuOQWGH_WUOaiiQWA)
+Not all his songs have Morse codes hidden inside them.
+He has got "normal" songs too.

 # Meet The Team

 You can find the faces of our amazing team below-